 If elected, Harris would be one of the first openly LGBTQ members of the Tennessee General Assembly.
 The candidate characterizes himself as bisexual.

 “Harris is in a safe Democratic district and is likely to beat the incumbent who was removed from the Democratic party earlier this year, in part because of his anti-LGBTQ and anti-choice votes,” the LGBTQ Victory Fund, a gay-rights group, said in a news release touting Harris’ primary victory.

 Harris, who is Black and attends Mississippi Boulevard Christian Church, a Disciples of Christ congregation in Memphis, said he was ill with the coronavirus when the executive committee removed DeBerry from the primary ballot.
-Harris said he did not support DeBerry’s ouster from the primary.
+Harris told the Chronicle he did not support DeBerry’s ouster from the primary.

 “Harris is in a safe Democratic district and is likely to beat the incumbent who was removed from the Democratic party earlier this year, in part because of his anti-LGBTQ and anti-choice votes.”

 “I think he had the best intentions personally,” Harris said of DeBerry’s legislative record.
 “I do believe he is more than likely a great guy and that maybe he just made some decisions that didn’t necessarily represent his district, and this is because of his own personal beliefs, obviously.”

 But DeBerry maintains that his positions reflect those of his constituents.